National Negro Business League: Establishment

 After the death of Booker T. Washington in 1915, the League was headed by his successor at Tuskegee, Robert Russa Moton.
 Albon L. Holsey, an executive at Tuskegee, was executive secretary of the League.
-Other leaders in 1922-23 were John L. Webb, treasurer (succeeding Charles H. Anderson), and Charles Clinton Spaulding, head of the North Carolina Mutual Life Insurance Co. in Durham, North Carolina.
+Other leaders in 1922–23 were John L. Webb, treasurer (succeeding Charles H. Anderson), and Charles Clinton Spaulding, head of the North Carolina Mutual Life Insurance Co. in Durham, North Carolina.

 Affiliations

 Affiliated professional organizations included: the National Negro Bankers Association, the National Negro Press Association, the National Association of Negro Funeral Directors, the National Negro Bar Association, the National Association of Negro Insurance Men, the National Negro Retail Merchants' Association, the National Association of Negro Real Estate Dealers, and the National Negro Finance Corporation.

 The National Negro Bankers Association was organized at a meeting of the League in 1906 by Birmingham's William R. Pettiford.

-The organization inspired Robert R. Church Sr. to open Solvent Savings Bank in Memphis, Tennessee in 1906.